-For both Oral and Multiformat Poster presentations, abstracts are being accepted across two themes:
+For both Oral and Poster presentations, abstracts are being accepted across four themes:

 Oral presentations will be 10-minutes duration followed by 5-minutes question time.

-Multiformat Poster presentations will not be displayed on poster boards.
-Rather, posters will be made available in the following four ways.
-They will be:
+Poster presentations will not be displayed on poster boards.
+Posters will be made available in the following ways:

-Prizes will be given for various categories such as best Oral presentation, best Multiformat Poster presentation and best Poster Snapshot presentation.
+Prizes will be given for various themes such as best Oral presentation and best Poster snapshot.

 General Abstract requirements